chloeegreen/Chloe_Green_Python_Portfolio/README.md

 print_temperatures()
 ```

+    Temperature in Fahrenheit was: 212.0
+    Temperature in Kelvin was: 373.15

 This is the second file for creating functions.
 There are multiple video completions included in this.
 The error in this is purposeful:

 ```python